almetica/almetica/README.md

 ## Credits

-It's pretty hard to trace origin of some of the archivements.
+It's pretty hard to trace the origin of some of the archivements.
 So I will just credit people without their specific constributions.
 Most of them did discover specific issues while reverse engineering the Tera network protocol or did some other kind of groundwork that this sever is based on (ordered alphabetically):